All Episodes

 You know, one thing I'm looking for Democrats to do, and they don't seem willing to do this.

-So you know about this crypto crook?
+So, you know about this crypto crook, what's his name?

-I mean, we're t we're talking about like Bernie Madoff levels, it sounds like nobody benefited more than Joe Biden.
+I mean, we're talking about like Bernie Madoff levels, it sounds like.

-And no, you know, so all the Democrats that benefited from them, you know, we're talking about tens of millions of dollars he gave to Democratic candidates, and it looks like it's money that was, you know, ill-gotten gains by this guy in every level.
+And, you know, so all the Democrats that benefited from them, you know, we're talking about tens of millions of dollars he gave to Democratic candidates.

-Now, the White House was asked yesterday whether the big guy, Joey, intends to give or ask his fellow Democrats to give back all the money uh that he misappropriated to political candidates, back to their rightful owners, the people that gave him money in good faith and invested in him.
+Now, the White House was asked yesterday whether the big guy, Joey, intends to give or ask his fellow Democrats to give back all the money that he misappropriated to political candidates back to their rightful owners, the people that gave him money in good faith and invested in him.

-Apparently the White House they have no answer to that question.
+Apparently, the White House, they have no answer to that question.

 They're completely silent about this.

-I mean, for some people it's wiped them out.
+I mean, for some people, it's wiped them out.

 And Linda, go back.

-Remember, I said I I'm interested in crypto, but I don't understand crypto, like Bitcoin, Ethereum, et cetera.
+Remember, I said I'm interested in crypto, but I don't understand crypto, like Bitcoin, Ethereum, et cetera.

-And I never made sense to me.
+And it never made sense to me.

-And the whole thing is based on this quote, mathematical problems, an algorithm.
+And the whole thing is based on this, quote, mathematical problems, an algorithm.

-I say, all right, we know what an algorithm is from school, some it's like a math problem.
+I say, all right, we know what an algorithm is from school.

 And I'm like, well, explain that to me.